L0UARN/boring-dungeon/README.md

 explore a procedurally generated dungeon in order to go as deep as possible, while fighting monsters with the gear you loot along the way.

 **Disclaimer: The game is currently unfinished**.
-Loosing a fight will lock you from doing any more fights, but will not end the game.
-This is because there are no end screens yet.
 There are also no current way to heal or boost your speed, because potions are yet to be implemented.

 ## How to play
 **In the menu**, input the generation seed or leave the field blank, and press the